isomerpages/moe-ast-moehc/_school-histories/Schools/Xinmin Secondary School.md

 <p>1990</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Relocation to its present site in Hougang, and renamed as Xinmin Secondary
+<p>Renamed as Xinmin Secondary School, and moved to its current location
-School.</p>
+at Hougang Avenue 8..</p>
 </td>
 </tr>
 <tr>